Boards of Examiners

 - A note of the use of the conceptual equivalents scale.

 Minutes of summer meetings of Boards of Examiners must also include:

 - The reasons for any changes to provisional first semester marks.

 - The reasons for any decision by the Board of Examiners to exercise discretion, including by discounting the lowest-scoring module mark for classification purposes.
 This includes cases where, after considering appropriate evidence, the Board has decided not to discount a module.

 It should be noted that although examination scripts are exempt from disclosure under the Data Protection Act 2018, this exemption does not extend to examiners’ comments, minutes of Boards of Examiners meetings, or minutes of exceptional circumstances committee meetings.
 It is important that accurate records, at an appropriate level of detail, are kept of the consideration of exceptional circumstances, and of decisions made by Boards of Examiners.

 School Exceptional Circumstances Committee

-Each School should convene at least one School Exceptional Circumstances Committee to meet prior to the Board of Examiners to consider evidence of exceptional circumstances and make recommendations to the appropriate Board of Examiners regarding concessions.
+Each School should convene at least one School Exceptional Circumstances Committee to meet prior to the Board of Examiners to consider evidence of exceptional circumstances and make recommendations to the appropriate Board of Examiners.
 For further details, see the Exceptional Circumstances section of the Code of Practice on Examinations and Assessment.